Skip to main content

 Course summary

 The BSc (Hons) Cardiac Physiology apprenticeship starts by building your understanding of professional practice, physiology, and cardiovascular and respiratory science.
 You’ll then explore how diseases affect these systems and learn the latest methods for diagnosing and managing them.
-As you progress, you’ll develop the skills to carry out and interpret key clinical tests such as 12-lead ECGs, blood pressure and ambulatory monitoring, and exercise tolerance tests.
-You’ll also gain experience working in more advanced clinical settings, including cardiac catheterisation and pacemaker implantation, and learn about specialist techniques like echocardiography.
+As you progress, you’ll develop the skills to carry out and interpret key clinical tests, including:

-Designed with flexibility in mind, the course enables you to access lectures and learning materials online whenever it suits you and your employer.
-The course is accredited by the National School of Healthcare Science (NSHCS), and upon successful completion, you’ll be eligible to register with the Academy for Healthcare Science as a healthcare science practitioner.
+The course is flexible and enables you to access lectures and learning materials online when it suits you and your employer.
+The course is accredited by the National School of Healthcare Science (NSHCS)(opens in new tab).
+Upon successful completion, you’ll be eligible to register with the Academy for Healthcare Science(opens in new tab) as a healthcare science practitioner.

-Completion of the apprenticeship also includes the IBMS registration portfolio as part of your End Point Assessment (EPA), allowing you to apply for registration with the Health and Care Professions Council (HCPC) and gain eligibility for employment as a biomedical scientist.
+Completion of the apprenticeship also includes the Institute of Biomedical Science (IBMS) registration portfolio as part of your End Point Assessment (EPA).
+This allows you to apply for registration with the Health and Care Professions Council (HCPC) and gain eligibility for employment as a biomedical scientist.

-By the end of the course, you’ll have the technical expertise, professional recognition, and clinical competence to work confidently as a healthcare science practitioner or biomedical scientist, making a direct impact on patient diagnosis, treatment, and care within cardiac and respiratory science.
+By the end of the course, you’ll have the technical expertise, professional recognition, and clinical competence to work as a healthcare science practitioner or biomedical scientist.
+You'll make a direct impact on patient diagnosis, treatment, and care within cardiac and respiratory science.

 Accreditations and approvals